chungos/bacon/maple-bacon.md

 This is a sweet style smokey bacon recipe

 # Basic recipe
 - 2 Kg of pork belly( ask butcher to pre-slice! ), not necessary to pre-slice.
-Personally, can't be bovv'ed.
+Personally, can't be bovv'ed to slice.
 - 1/4 cup of brown sugar or demarara recipe
 - 1/4 cup of sea salt( don't use iodised salt as its too salty salt...yeah i know...)
 - 2 teaspoons of pink salt(sodium nitrite) <- not necessary if pork if known to be superfresh, its for ensuring bacon doesn't turn into fatal bacon

 ## Add the following super tasty power-ups
 ### For maple maple maple( maple cubed smoked bacon )
-- Add 1/4 cup of maple syrup
+- Add 1/4 cup of maple syrup( Syrup not maple flavoured pleaz )
 - (Optional)Add a shot of maple finished crown royal Canadian whisky
+- Using maple wood to smoke makes it maple maple maple bacon
 ### For Asian sweet sriracha bacon
 - Add 1/8 cup of hoisin and 1/8 cup of sriacha
 ### Five spice/hoisin aka char siew chinese pork